chesslablab/react-board/README.md

 #### Initialize a Capablanca Board

+Similarly as with a classical board, a Capablanca board is initialized by passing the `stateBoard` prop to the component.
+A FEN string is used as well as the `isCheck` and `flip` key-value pairs.

 | CapablancaBoard Props | Description |
 | --------------------- | ----------- |
 | `stateBoard` | The state of the chessboard. |
 | `filterMove` | Allows to implement pre-processing logic for chess moves. |
 | `handleMove` | Allows to implement validation logic for chess moves. |

 ```js
 import { CapablancaBoard } from '@chesslablab/reactblab';